GeoX-Lab/RS-GPT4V/README.md

 More details and supplement experimental results are coming.

 ## Citation
-If our repo is helpful, please cite our work as follows:
+If you find RS-GPT4V useful for your research and applications, please cite using this BibTeX:

 ```
 @ARTICLE{10197260,